-Yes___No_X_Based on the significance criteria evaluated in this EA, is an EIS required?
+Yes No_X Based on the significance criteria evaluated in this EA, is an EIS required?

-If an EIS is not required, explain why the EA is the appropriate level of analysis for this proposed action: The EA is the appropriate level of analysis because the proposed project is to drill a small groundwater well in the YCGA for commercial use, which is a locally accepted practice.
+If an EIS is not required, explain why the EA is the appropriate level of analysis for this proposed action: The EA is the appropriate level of analysis because the proposed project is to drill a small groundwater well in the YCGA for the domestic use of one house which is a locally accepted practice.
 No significant impacts are anticipated.
 None of the identified impacts for any of the alternatives is significant as defined in ARM 36.2.524.